on-api/on-api/endpoints.md

 Path /2.4/

 This API endpoint is mandatory.
 It is used to inform the consumer of the API of the available API endpoints and their limitations.
-Can list legacy API endpoints for backwards compability.
+Can list legacy API endpoints for backwards compatibility.

 ## Operations